PhoenixTales/wiki.gothicarchive.org/misc/missions.md

 - the player has to accept, or otherwie this powerful Fire Mage will attack him for disobedience
 - `The letter says: Great Master.
 I know I am unworthy, but I have reached the final circle of fire and now I want to be instructed by you.
 Your devoted servant Zampalo`

-## Letter From The Shadows To Lee
+## Letter From The Shadows To "The Duke"
 - mission offered by _Shadows Of The Old Camp_, described in design doc `Story 3.3 draft`
 - for a low level player character who did not join any faction yet
 - `We need someone inconspicuous.
 You're still new here.
 Do you want to make some friends?`
-- `In the new camp there is one they call the Duke.
+- `In the new camp there is one they call (the Duke).
 He should find this in his bed.
-If you do it without getting caught, I'll put in a good word for you with Grmbl, our leader.`
+If you do it without getting caught, I'll put in a good word for you with (Grmbl), our leader.`
-- the letter is sealed and says: `Duke!
+- the letter is sealed and says: `(Duke)!
 The one who brought this letter could have brought a knife...
 Maybe protecting the Free Mine with your boys isn't such a good idea after all.
 THE SHADOW`
+- both "The Duke" and "Grmbl" are surrounded by square brackets in the text, which means they are placeholders
+- it is very likely that "The Duke" placeholder referred to the character known in that version of the story as "Lord Protector", the leader of _The Guardians Of The New Camp_, later renamed _Lee_, but we don't know that for sure

 ## Bring Milking Vessel to Abandoned Mine
 - mission described in design doc `Story 3.3 draft`